 Second, promotion reporting must show you exactly how each marketing campaign performs.
 It’s important to break down overall revenue and margins for each product so that you can determine the success of each campaign.
 POS product reports make this easy to read so that you can make adjustments to a promotion before it’s too late.

-Your point of sale must help you manage your staff in addition to your products.
+A complete POS system must help you manage your staff in addition to your products.
 Employee management can come in a variety of forms.

 Individual employee reports are the most important place to start.
 Your POS can track all employee actions at their terminal to see overall sales, average transaction amount, comps and voids, etc. This gives you a better idea of their performance and helps you identify any troubling behavior.